Barbel & Chub flyfishing – totally underrated !

 The remaining balance will be due in cash on our fishing day.
 (CHF or EUROs)

 For any cancellation from your side, you will loose half of your deposit payment.

 For no-shows- the full amount due will be charged to your card.

-Obviously, should our trip be cancelled due to weather/water conditions, the deposit payment will be returned to you.
+Should our trip be cancelled from my side due to weather/water conditions, the deposit payment will be returned to you.

-For questions or bookings, please contact me here
+For questions or bookings, please use my contact form.

 I very much look forward spending an interesting day on the water with you, flyfishing for barbel and chub !